enyasantiago/WorkdayScheduler/README.md

 # WorkdayScheduler
+# Overview

+https://enyasantiago.github.io/WorkdayScheduler/

-A simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
-Visual Studio Code and Chrome were used to complete this project. https://enyasantiago.github.io/WorkdayScheduler/
+A simple calendar application that allows a user to save events for each hour of an 8 hour work day.
+The calendar is color coded to show past, present and future hours.
+User input can be saved to local storage.

+# Technologies Used
+* HTML
+* Bootstrap
+* CSS
+* Javascript
+* Visual Studio Code
+* Chrome
+* JQuery